web-widget/shared-cache/README.md

 ### Q: How does SharedCache handle concurrent requests?

-**A:** SharedCache handles concurrent requests to the same resource efficiently by serving existing cache entries and avoiding duplicate network requests during cache misses.
+**A:** SharedCache handles concurrent requests efficiently by serving cache entries and avoiding duplicate network requests.

 ### Q: Is SharedCache compatible with edge runtimes?